awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-object-detection.md

 ### Create a Labeling Job \(Console\)<a name="sms-point-cloud-object-detection-create-labeling-job-console"></a>

-You can follow the instructions [Create a Labeling Job \(Console\)](sms-create-labeling-job-console.md) in order to learn how to create a 3D point cloud object detection labeling job in the Amazon SageMaker console\.
+You can follow the instructions [Create a Labeling Job \(Console\)](sms-create-labeling-job-console.md) in order to learn how to create a 3D point cloud object detection labeling job in the SageMaker console\.
 While you are creating your labeling job, be aware of the following:
 + Your input manifest file must be a single\-frame manifest file\.
 For more information, see [Create a Point Cloud Frame Input Manifest File](sms-point-cloud-single-frame-input-data.md)\.
 + Optionally, you can provide label category attributes\.
 Workers can assign one or more of these attributes to annotations to provide more information about that object\.
 For example, you might want to use the attribute *occluded* to have workers identify when an object is partially obstructed\.
 + Automated data labeling and annotation consolidation are not supported for 3D point cloud labeling tasks\.